NinevaStudios/nineva-docs/docs/ue-plugins/common-issues.md

   - Windows: `D:\UnrealEditors\UE_4.26\Engine\Plugins\Marketplace`

 - Copy the plugin into the `Plugins` folder of the root of your project.
 So the folder structure is like `YourProjectFolder/Plugins/YourPluginName`
+- Change the engine version in the `YourPluginName.uplugin` file to the UE version you are using.

 Example: